ipsilon/eof/spec/eof.md

 - When executed from a legacy contract, if instructions `CREATE` and `CREATE2` have EOF code as initcode (starting with `EF00` magic)
     - deployment fails (returns 0 on the stack)
     - caller's nonce is not updated and gas for initcode execution is not consumed
+- `RETURNDATACOPY (0x3E)` instruction
+    - same behavior as legacy, but changes the exceptional halt behavior to zero-padding behavior (same behavior as `CALLDATACOPY`).

 #### Creation transactions